Inter regalia (Scots law): The regalia majora

+The regalia minora

 Under feudal law, which operated in Scotland from the Davidian Revolution until 28 November 2004, all land in Scotland was originally owned by the Crown (ie: The King/Queen of Scots of the time).
 Certain rights in the land, called the regalia minora, could be reserved to the Crown when the Crown granted land to a Crown vassal.
-Today, following the abolition of feudalism, any of the regalia minora that has not been expressly granted to the owner of land through previous grant or another individual as a separate legal tenement, still remains the property of the Crown under the Regalia Minora.
+Today, following the abolition of feudalism, any of the regalia minora that has not been expressly granted to the owner of land through previous grant or another individual as a separate legal tenement, still remains the property of the Crown under the regalia minora.

 Right to fish salmon

 Termed by Gretton and Steven as the "most important legal separate tenement."
-Riparian (Water) law is an area of Scots property law concerning the ownership of sections of rivers and their attached rights.
+Riparian (water) law is an area of Scots property law concerning the ownership of sections of rivers and their attached rights.
 However, despite any rights for fishing given to owners of the land under Scots riparian law, the Crown alone has the right to fish salmon.
 In practice, the Crown can transfer ownership, lease or license these rights to other individuals, often at high value due to the commercial interests of salmon fishing.
 The holder of the right of ownership in the salmon-fishing rights is treated as a separate legal owner from the owner of the land, as a separate legal tenement.
 Anyone fishing for salmon without permission of the owner of the tenement (ie: the salmon fishing right) commits a criminal offence under the Salmon and Freshwater Fisheries (Consolidation) (Scotland) Act 2003.